iansutton/Postgres/README.md

 NB if you need to run the test again you will need to exit and destroy the vagrant vm, rerun build.sh and then re-run vagrant up.

+For an example of a wroking module check out the 'ntp' branch of this repo.

 Manifest layout: